FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 Thankfully in the last decade a lot has happened and [Cloud Init](https://cloudinit.readthedocs.io/en/latest/) has established itself as a defacto standard in the IaaS world.
 Every cloud provider nowadays offers the ability to submit a *user data* field when creating a virtual machine.
-This user data file is read by Cloud Init (or its Windows alternative [Cloudbase Init](https://cloudbase.it/cloudbase-init/)) and is executed at the first start of the virtual machine.
+This user data field is read by Cloud Init (or its Windows alternative [Cloudbase Init](https://cloudbase.it/cloudbase-init/)) and is executed at the first start of the virtual machine.